kiad4631/Persian-Document-Classification/README.md

 At first we use [pre-trained](https://fasttext.cc/docs/en/crawl-vectors.html) word vectors for ***Persian*** language, trained on Common Crawl and Wikipedia.
 This model was trained using CBOW with position-weights, in dimension 300, with character n-grams of length 5, a window of size 5 and 10 negatives.
 For more detailes and download pre-trained (bin/text) file of every language directly you can go here: https://fasttext.cc/docs/en/crawl-vectors.html

-Also, this lines of python code (e.g. Persian/Farsi) works for you to download bin file:
+Also, this lines of python code (e.g. Persian/Farsi) works for you to download the bin file:

 ```python
 import fasttext.util